 Rebrand to how we look now, including a new website , literature and signage at Shows.
 Gift of the Year given a rebrand too and has been the most successful year yet with a huge amount of non-members applying and also a huge amount of new companies entering.

-Meet the Buyer Initiative started introducing hundreds of our members with face to face meetings with buyers from department stores, independent and multi nationals.
+Meet the Buyer Initiative was started introducing hundreds of our members with face-to-face meetings with buyers from department stores, independent and multi-nationals.

 the UK leaves The EU

-Pandemic hit but that didn’t stop The GA from supporting its members through online educational webinars, one on one meetings with our CEO and so much more to help protect the industry that we serve even running our Gift of the year awards totally online.
+covid-related lockdowns hit many of our retailers hard, but that didn’t stop The GA from supporting them through online educational webinars, one-on-one meetings with our CEO and so much more to help protect the industry we serve.